Reddit feels like a breath of fresh air compared to the rest of the Internet.

 What are Reddit Scams?

-Any scam that takes advantage of Reddit to find victims, spread lies, or send malicious links falls under the definition of a Reddit scam.
+Any scam that takes advantage of Reddit to find victims, spread lies, or send malicious links, or phishing falls under the definition of a Reddit scam.

 How big is this problem?
 Reddit doesn’t reveal how many scams it learns about.
 Plus, many people who fall for scams on social media keep it to themselves.
 So we don’t know how bad the problem is, but we know it’s getting worse.